rafaelnacle/rafaelnacle/README.md

 <h1 align="center">Hello there 👋, I'm Rafael</h1>
 <h2 align="center">Welcome traveler, shall we share some knowledge to each other?</h2>
-<p align="center">I'm a programming student that loves to discover new things, I'm currently working my way to learn more about the Javascript Stack.
+<p align="center">I'm a programming student that loves to discover new things, I'm currently working my way to learn more about functional programming with Elixir!
 <br/>
 <div align="center">
   <img alt="Made by X-design, posted on Pinterest" src="https://user-images.githubusercontent.com/54647722/172732931-6c1ddfb0-d146-492b-b523-680f3ea408c7.gif">